 Your Data Onboarding Process is Broken - Here's How to Fix It

 Your customers expect an efficient customer data onboarding process.
-Unfortunately, many SaaS startups often fail to deliver an above-and-beyond experience due to issues with manual data ingestion processes and internal bottlenecks.
+Unfortunately, many companies often fail to deliver an above-and-beyond experience due to issues with manual data ingestion processes and internal bottlenecks.
 The result is weeks of work and frustrated customers.

 The culprit: a lack of automated workflows and data flows to streamline the process.
 Without automation, your company's development and engineering teams are responsible for manually wrangling and ingesting customer data into your application and operational systems.
 They grapple with formatting errors, custom scripts, and maintaining APIs and connectors.

-The problem is data importing issues don't happen in a silo—they affect your teams and your customers.
+The problem is data onboarding issues don't happen in a silo—they affect your teams and your customers.
 The more roadblocks and friction customers run into, the less likely they are to stick around or sing your praises.

 Having worked with hundreds of companies, we put together the top 10 signs of a broken customer data onboarding process.

-10 Signs Your Startup's Customer Data Onboarding Process is Broken
+10 Signs Your Customer Data Onboarding Process is Broken

 1. Emailing sensitive customer data back and forth